Top 5 Fun Puppy Sports for a Healthy and Happy Pup

 Heelwork to music

 Often thought of as ‘dancing with your dog’, if you want to brush up your training and have fun, then this could well be the activity for you.
+Involving cooperation and coordination, this sport is great for dogs that love a bit of team work.
+And the best part is, you have just as much involvement as they do!
 Competitive Heelwork to Music involves working out a four-minute routine that comprises of heelwork in various positions mixed with a variety of tricks that is performed in front of a group of judges – but just like ballroom dancing, you can have just as much fun at home or within your training club.
 Training involves learning through play, improving your general control, mastering new tricks, and of course putting it all to music.

 Dogs of all sizes and breeds can enjoy it and even compete at the highest levels, but it does need you to perfect your training and obedience skills as well as your dancing and coordination!